jasilva03/Spring-H2-Basic/README.md

 H2 console:
 -----------

-URL ot access the H2 console: http://localhost:8080/h2-console
+URL to access the H2 console: http://localhost:8080/h2-console

 In order to access H2 console: